 Seats for high school applicants are limited, and with the increased number of applicants, it is very selective and competitive.
 Experience has shown that the transition from high school to the RT program (six courses/semester) results in a high attrition and therefore it is recommended that high school applicants register for the BSc program and take some of the first-year RT service courses (and/or other BSc courses) prior to applying to the program:

 - English/Communications (six credits)

 - Human Anatomy/Physiology (six credits)

-- Physics (six credits)
+- Physics (six credits at university level)

 - Statistics (three credits)

 This will lighten the workload in the first year of the RT program.
 However, taking the above mentioned courses does not guarantee acceptance into the program, but is dependent upon GPA and the number of courses taken per semester.

 Applicants with post-secondary education are ranked based on education and cGPA